Downtown Las Vegas

 What El Cortez Does Better Than Comparable Hotels

 El Cortez’s biggest differentiator is authenticity.
-Unlike many downtown hotels that feel frozen in time by neglect, El Cortez leans into its history deliberately.
+Unlike some Downtown hotels that simply feel dated, El Cortez leans into its history deliberately.
 The casino floor retains a classic Las Vegas feel, with lower table limits and a loyal local crowd that gives the property a lived-in atmosphere.

 Compared to newer downtown options like Downtown Grand, El Cortez prioritizes vintage character and affordability over modern design or resort-style amenities.